jmdaweb/inputLock/readme.md

 This addon has been developed by Jose Manuel Delicado.
 If you want to contact me, send an e-mail to jmdaweb@hotmail.com, or open an issue on GitHub at https://github.com/jmdaweb/enhancedAria

 ## Changelog

+### Version 1.1

+* If another addon has previously added a capture function to inputManager, it is restored when the input is unlocked.

 ### Version 1.0